ren-jamie11/book_recommender/README.md

 ## The data

 Collecting (and cleaning) the data was no easy task.
 Fortunately, the Goodreads site is very organized, consistent, and lenient when allowing bots to scrape the site.
-So, thank you!!!
+So, thank you!!

 ### Data collection